By Luke Hardwick

 When you present your results, make sure your analytics show the full picture — don’t present just one metric, or one segment.
 While you don’t want to overcomplicate your findings, you also don’t want to reduce the value of your experiment.
 If the total conversion metrics didn’t move significantly what about for specific segments of users?
 What did some of the secondary metrics show?
 Bounce rate, time on page, or errors are likely to point to how to evolve your hypothesis and iterate on your campaign giving you actionable next steps to reach your goal.

-To support your optimization efforts, you might also consider each test as a step in a broader goal.
-For example, if you set out to optimize your checkout flow, this will entail a series of tests, variations, and analyses.
+To support your optimization efforts, you might also consider each A/B test as a step in a broader goal.
+For example, if you set out to optimize your checkout flow, this will entail a series of A/B tests, variations, and analyses.
 You’ll end up with a huge impact and impressive ROI, but it can take time to really understand how users behave on your site and how to improve the experience to reach that desired result.